 DUI Blood Tests and Defenses

 This article examines DUI Blood Test and Defenses.
 A blood test result is not the last word in a DUI case.
-Many people simply accept blood test results in a DUI case, and never question that they might be incorrect.
-DUI blood test defenses exist, and a good DUI Defense Lawyer will seek them out and assert them.
+Many people simply accept blood test results in a DUI case and never question that they might be incorrect.
+DUI blood test defenses exist, and only among the best Orange County DUI Defense Lawyers will seek them out and assert them.
 With a blood test, all of the following has to be valid for the blood to even be used in a DUI case.
 This is true no matter how high the blood test result.

 Requirements for a Valid Blood Test